IronJayx/dataset4edit/README.md

 ### 2. Real Data Collection

+This approach is more time consuming but has the benefit of having real-life samples that can extend the distribution of the type of images our model can deal with.

-1. Scraping or deal with your clients
+1. Get the data: Scraping or deals...
-2. Organize the data 1 folder per product (packshots and product in scene all in the same folder)
+2. Organize the data: 1 folder per product (packshots and product in scene all in the same folder)
 3. Make pairs  (product_packshot, product_in_scene).
 We have a script for that using "white-levels" to detect packshot pictures.
-4. Have manual annotators draw bounding boxes around the product in the scene images and samples that follow the Rule Set.
+4. Have manual annotators draw bounding boxes around the product in the scene images and samples that follow the Rule Set.(we can set it up using https://labelstud.io/templates/image_bbox)
 5. Export those as per the format described in the Data Requirements section.